A Transfer Attack to Image Watermarks

 \subsection{Overview}

-We propose a transfer attack to evade watermark-based AI-generated image detection.
-Our transfer attack trains multiple surrogate watermarking models, and then generates a perturbation for a given watermarked image based on them.
-We train a set of diverse surrogate watermarking models independently using a dataset that may have a different distribution from the one used by the target watermarking model.
-For a given watermarked image $x_w$, we generate a perturbation $\delta$ based on the surrogate decoders such that the watermark decoded by each surrogate decoder for the perturbed image $x_w+\delta$ substantially differs from the watermark decoded for the original watermarked image $x_w$.
-Our intuition is that if multiple surrogate decoders decode a substantially different watermark for the perturbed image $x_w+\delta$, it is likely that the target watermarking decoder would decode a substantially different watermark, evading detection.
-Note that the same surrogate decoders are used to generate perturbations for all watermarked images.

-Next, we describe the details of training surrogate models and generating perturbations based on them.
+We propose a transfer attack to evade watermark-based AI image detection by training multiple surrogate watermarking models.
+These models, trained independently on a different dataset than the target model, are used to generate perturbations for watermarked images.
+For a given image $x_w$, we generate a perturbation $\delta$ such that the watermark decoded by each surrogate model for $x_w + \delta$ differs significantly from the original watermark.
+The intuition is that if multiple surrogate decoders produce different watermarks, the target decoder will likely do the same, evading detection.
+The same surrogate decoders are used for all images.
+Next, we detail the training of surrogate models and perturbation generation.